Peel Ports Group drives change with procurement changes

-The programme goals were significantly wider than just savings delivery and included: make-buy reviews; process re-engineering; improving security of supply; increasing resource flexibility; and securing investment in new assets.
+The program goals were significantly wider than just savings delivery and included: make-buy reviews; process re-engineering; improving security of supply; increasing resource flexibility; and securing investment in new assets.

 However, these projects delivered savings against a baseline of between 4 and 16%.
 The projects and strategies have also transformed the core supply base with the following strategic business benefits: